egmavis/doja-cat-lyric-generator/README.md

 # Doja Cat Lyric Generator
-A machine learning, LSTM model to generate Doja Cat song lyrics Things I had to learn and utilize for this project:
+A machine learning, LSTM model to generate Doja Cat song lyrics.
-- beautiful soup
-- keras

-## 1. Getting the Data
-Use BeautifulSoup to scrape lyric website

-## 2. Data Preprocessing
-Character-level model

-## 3. Building the Model

-## 4. Generating Lyrics
+This is a very high-level, basic introduction into how machine learning libraries can be used for NLP.
+The methods used in this project are cited from the repository linked [here](https://github.com/nikolaevra/drake-lyric-generator).